 - Vocational training through schools and group homes

-- Field trips for school groups, group homes, youth groups
+- Field trips for school groups, group homes, youth groups, etc.

 Bridie: Bridie is our gorgeous 15.3hh, chestnut, draft/quarter horse cross mare, who loves to work.
 She's strong enough to carry our larger students but gentle enough to carry our smallest!

 Horses and ponies are carefully chosen for their calm attitude, temperament, manners and adaptability.
 Ongoing training and exercise ensure their continuing suitability.
-We make certain that our equine friends are happy and content by keeping their environment as natural as possible... in herds and out in the pasture.
+We ensure that our equine friends are happy and content by keeping their environment as natural as possible... in herds and out in the pasture.

 Finn MacCool: Gentle Finn MacCool is our 15hh, chestnut, welsh/quarter horse cross gelding.
 Always ready to please he sensitively follows the directions given by our students.
 With lots of lift at the walk and trot he's perfect for the student who needs extra movement.

-Sponsored.
-Lucky Finn has been sponsored by Andrew Pinto for 2012.
+Lucky Finn has been sponsored by Anthony Pinto.
+Thank you Anthony!

 Merlin: Our little magician is a 11hh chestnut, welsh gelding who is perfect for our smallest students.
 He is also the face of our Black Stallion Literacy Foundation™ program.

-Tahra: Lovely Tahra is a sweet, 14.2hh chestnut, welsh/quarter horse cross.
+Tahra: Lovely Tahra is a sweet, 14.2hh chestnut, welsh/quarter pony cross.
 She has been beautifully schooled and is the perfect pony for our independent students.